accordproject/concerto-dotnet/README.md

 ## Introduction

-This is a prototype implementation of the [Concerto Schema Language](https://docs.accordproject.org/docs/model-concerto.html) in C#.
+This is a prototype implementation of the [Concerto Schema Language](https://docs.accordproject.org/docs/model-concerto.html) for .NET written in C#.
 The current [reference implementation](https://github.com/accordproject/concerto) is written in JavaScript.

 This repository contains:
 - Serialization and Deserialization utilities for `System.Text.Json` and `Newtonsoft.Json`.